 Interested in joining the Young Tassie Scientists?

-- Submit a short profile about yourself along with 3-4 photos
+- submitting a short profile (250 – 350 words) about yourself, along with 3-4 photos

 - developing and practicing your presentation in a school in July

 - Attending at least four days of school visits during August (approximately 8:00am-3:30pm)

 - Attending at least two public National Science Week events (usually 2-3 hrs maximum)